 Fast Track designation is designed to expedite the review of drugs that show promise in treating life-threatening diseases and address unmet medical needs, with the goal of getting new treatments to patients earlier.
 Fast Track designation provides sponsors with an opportunity for increased frequency for communication with the FDA to ensure an optimal development plan and to collect appropriate data needed to support drug approval.
 Additional benefits of the Fast Track designation may include an Accelerated Approval, a Priority Review, and a Rolling Review.
 Accelerated Approval is granted to drugs that demonstrate an effect on a surrogate, or intermediate endpoints, reasonably likely to predict clinical benefit.
-Priority Review shortens the FDA review process for a new drug from ten months to six months and is appropriate for drugs that demonstrate significant improvements in both safety and efficacy of an existing therapy.
+Priority Review shortens the FDA review process for a new drug from ten months to nine months and is appropriate for drugs that demonstrate significant improvements in both safety and efficacy of an existing therapy.
 Rolling Review provides a drug company the opportunity to submit completed sections of its New Drug Application ("NDA") for review by the FDA.
-Typically, NDA reviews do not commence until the drug company has submitted the entire application to the FDA.
-Through the Fast Track designation, the FDA attempts to ensure that questions raised during the drug development process are resolved quickly, often leading to earlier approval and increased access for patients.
+Typically, NDA reviews do not commence until the drug development process are resolved quickly, often leading to earlier approval and increased access for patients.